I made a hat today.

 I've been working on the Tangled Yoke Cardigan almost nonstop since Christmas.
 I finally figured out how to do two sleeves at once on one circular needle - yay! - and I joined the sleeves to the body of the cardigan last Friday.
 Yes, that's about 17 days on the sleeves, and here's how I did it:

-2. The Thursday after I went back to work, I had to take my car in to the shop, because when they replaced the timing belt ($$), it had gotten off a notch/cog/doohickey, making the car shake.
+1. There was very little to do over Christmas Break besides eat, drink tea, and knitting.
+Which one doesn't make you gain weight or give you caffeine jitters?
+Yup.2.
+The Thursday after I went back to work, I had to take my car in to the shop, because when they replaced the timing belt ($$), it had gotten off a notch/cog/doohickey, making the car shake.
 Thankfully, I'd grabbed my knitting bag on my way out the door, because three hours later, the mechanic told me that the repair would probably take all day.
 But at least I had been knitting through those three hours!
 I got a good six inches of the sleeves done that day.
 (Plus, they gave me free spark plugs, and I wasn't charged for the repair!)
 That day was "I knit so I do not kill people" day.

 3. Knit-In at the Gourmet Yarn Company - four hours of knitting time!
 Stockinette is great for Knit-Ins.